-For example, the Mapplethorpe print she purchased at the Pasadena Antique Center when she moved to L.A.; an eye-catching piece that served as the jumping off point for the rest of the space.
-Or a lamp that was a gift from a friend; though she jokes that the lamp is not so much a lamp as a home reject (“[My friend’s] husband thought the lamp looked like a ‘pimp lamp,’ so it was given to me”).
+A Mapplethorpe print she purchased at the Pasadena Antique Center when she moved to L.A. is an eye-catching piece that served as the jumping off point for the rest of the space, while a lamp was a gift from a friend.

 Of these smaller accents, some are new finds picked up from Society6 to lend a more modern, colorful element to the rooms, some are flea market treasures, and some are items collected over the years.